KalashShah01/A-SHELL-in-C/README.md

 #### Behavior:
 The shell program utilizes the execvp() function to execute external commands.
 This function searches for the corresponding binary executable file for the entered command in the directories listed in the PATH environment variable.
 If the binary file is found, it is executed, and the output (if any) is displayed in the shell.
 If the command is not found or encounters an error during execution, an appropriate error message is displayed.

-This explanation provides an overview of how the shell program interacts with external commands and helps users understand the behavior of the shell when executing commands like date, echo, and man.
+This explanation provides an overview of how the shell program interacts with external commands and helps users understand the behaviour of the shell when executing commands like date, echo, and man.